cdmilligan/charting-old/README.md

 charting
 ========

-Repository for code underlying the Charting tools developed by Glasgow Caledonian University: http://charting.gcu.ac.uk
+Repository for code underlying the Charting tools conceived by Glasgow Caledonian University and initially developed by MHN Ltd See: http://charting.gcu.ac.uk